plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 ## Cloudflare dashboard is inaccurate

 Some stats that Cloudflare Web Analytics displays are a bit weird and inaccurate.
+Here's why.

+### Stats are based on a 10% sample

 Their dashboard has a note that all stats are "based on a 10% sample of page load events".

 What does that mean?
 Cloudflare Web Analytics is not showing the actual stats from your site.
 They take a subset of all of the data they collect (10% of your total traffic), analyze it and display an assumption based on the patterns seen in the sample they analyzed.